-At Highters Heath we aim to provide motivating first-hand experiences whilst encouraging children to build resilience, ambition, and a lifelong love of learning.
+At Highters Heath we aim to provide motivating first-hand experiences whilst encouraging children to build resilience, ambition and a lifelong love of learning.
 We aim to build on the knowledge and skills children already have when they arrive and are actively developing our provision to best suit the needs of each cohort of children that arrive to our school.
 We recognise that all children are unique, celebrating and welcoming differences within our school community.
-Our curriculum is well planned, progressive, and follows the interests of the children in the current year group.
+Therefore, our curriculum is child centred following the interests and fascinations of the children in the current year group.
 We are passionate about children leading and immersing themselves in their learning.
-We aim to embed a language of learning based on the characteristics of effective learning, we want our children to become confident and independent learners.
+We aim to embed a language of learning based on the characteristics of effective learning.
+We want our children to become confident and independent learners.